The most important part of any fountain is the pump.

 The weather-resistant design is waterproof and durable and the polycrystalline silicon solar panel is designed to tolerate even frosty weather.
 It comes with a 100% satisfaction guarantee as well as a full one year warranty.

-This fountain from Cocofit is solar powered, too, and powers on after only three seconds of sun exposure.
+This fountain from Viajero is solar-powered, too, and powers on after only 15 seconds of sun exposure.
 For best results, let it sit out in the sun for about 30 minutes to charge before placing it in the water.

-With six different water jet patterns, you have a nice variety to choose from when using this pump in a fountain, small pond, pool, or garden.
-It’s waterproof, easy to install, and weighs just seven ounces.
+With four different water jet patterns, you have a nice variety to choose from when using this pump in a fountain, small pond, pool, or garden.
+It’s waterproof, easy to install, and weighs just 12 ounces.

 The pump easily detaches from the solar panel for easy cleaning.
 It comes with excellent customer service and a one-year warranty.